ysharplanguage/FastJsonParser/README.md

 Dev status warning
 ------------------
-Although promisingly fast, please note this parser/deserializer is still much experimental.
+Although it is promisingly fast, please note this parser/deserializer is still much experimental, also.
 I do *not* recommend it for any production use, at this stage.
 For one thing, it's in need of more extensive JSON conformance tests.

 Still, feel free to fork/bugfix/augment/improve at your own will.